unChaz/sci-fi-5e/docs/rules/feats.md

 #### TOUGH
 Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
 Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points.

-#### WAR CASTER
-*Prerequisite: The ability to cast at least one tek skill* You have practiced casting tek skills in the midst of combat, learning techniques that grant you the following benefits:
-You have advantage on Constitution saving throws that you make to maintain your concentration on a tek skill when you take damage.
-You can perform the somatic components of tek skills even when you have weapons or a shield in one or both hands.
-When a hostile creature's movement provokes an opportunity attack from you, you can use your reaction to cast a tek skill at the creature, rather than making an opportunity attack.
-The tek skill must have a casting time of 1 action and must target only that creature.

 #### WEAPON MASTER
 You have practiced extensively with a variety of weapons, gaining the following benefits: